 - Get the right tools—you’re going to need to know how to work a variety of different farming tools to ensure the productivity of your land.
 Getting familiar with different types of machinery will make managing your farm/ranch that much easier.

-Investing in a ranch or farm means a long-term commitment to hard work, braving the elements year-round and early mornings.
-It also means freedom and flexibility and the opportunity to leave a legacy for the next generation.
-While it’s not the most passive investment property, it can definitely be one of the most rewarding.
+Investing in a ranch or farm is not only rewarding, but means a long-term commitment to profitability, freedom, flexibility and the opportunity to leave a legacy for the next generation.